7 Tips for Storing a Motorcycle for Winter

 Are You Looking for a Motorcycle Storage Unit Near You?

 The best place to store a bike during winter storage is indoors and in a location free from fluctuations in temperature.
 If you are unable to store your motorcycle in your garage, consider a climate controlled storage unit rental with Spaces Self Storage.
-Spaces Self Storage has two storage facilities in Toronto, ON, one of Eastern Avenue and one on Dupont Street.
+Spaces Self Storage has a storage facility in Toronto, ON on Eastern Avenue.
 Reserve a storage unit with Spaces Self Storage today!